wilmixjemin8/SRGX/README.md

 ========

-SRGX Section is  about  CWEB, CHWEB  which  are  invented  in RGX  P.L.
+SRGX Section contains  four  Programming Languages  they  are  CDollar,Gdollar ,CH$  Programming Languages and  RGX Programming
+Language.

 ABBREVATION SRGX is